ava-labs/awm-relayer/README.md

   - The Info API node must have enabled:
     - info.peers
     - info.getNetworkID
-  - If the Info API node is also a subnet validator, it must have enabled:
+  - If the Info API node is also a Subnet validator, it must have enabled:
     - info.getNodeID
     - info.getNodeIP